csprtheghst/Java-Lab-004/README.md

 1. What happens if you invoke a value method and don’t do anything with the result; that is, if you don’t assign it to a variable or use it as part of a larger expression?
 2. What happens if you use a void method as part of an expression?
 For example, try `System.out.println("boo!") + 7;`.

+When you invoke a value method and dont do anything with the result, the method will still execute but the return value is thrown out.

+if you used a void method as part of an expression you would get a compilation error like ;

+Error: bad operand types for binary operator '+' first type:  void second type: int

 ---

 ## Part 5: Stack Diagram and Program Output